 If you know of a couple that recently tied the knot, check out my recent post for top newlywed Christmas ornament ideas.

 All that glitters is not gold.
 It could be silver or champagne color, too.

 Not every room got dressed up in a red Christmas theme.
-Our dining room has a more neutral metallic feel.
+Our dining room has a more neutral metallic feel with blue and white tones.
 I recently wrote a post about how I made a Frontgate knock-off wreath as a holiday decoration for this room.